History of Meridian, Mississippi: 1880–1900

 Postcard of downtown Meridian in its "golden age."

 The city flourished during the 1880s, adding electricity, running water, a sewage system, and paved streets and sidewalks within its limits.
 By 1885 the city became the railroad center of eastern Mississippi because of its unique location at the junction of the Mobile and Ohio Railroad, the New Orleans and Northeastern Railroad, the Alabama and Vicksburg Railroad, the Alabama Great Southern Railroad, and the Kansas City, Memphis and Birmingham Railroad.
 The railroads provided for a means of transportation and an influx of industries, which caused a population boom.
 The 1870 population of 2,709 almost tripled by 1885 to around 8,000 and nearly doubled again to 15,000 by 1898.
 By 1906 the population had almost doubled again to reach 28,000, and the city was given the nickname "The Queen City."
 Between 1890 and 1930, Meridian was the largest city in Mississippi and a leading center for manufacturing in the South.

 As the population grew, a commercial district developed in the downtown area, made accessible by a mule-drawn trolley system that connected different parts of the city.
 The company that oversaw that system was the Meridian Street Railway Company, organized in 1883.
 At its peak the mule-drawn line included about four miles of track throughout the city.
 Industry profits helped finance the construction of most of the city's major buildings, including the Grand Opera House and its associated Marks-Rothenberg Store, which opened in 1890.
 The opera house, listed on the National Register of Historic Places, was combined with the neighboring Marks-Rothenberg Department Store and renovated in 2006 into an upscale theater and conference center.
-Together the buildings now comprise "The Mississippi State University Riley Center for Education and Performing Arts."
+Together the buildings now make up "The Mississippi State University Riley Center for Education and Performing Arts."
 A significant business that developed in this period was Soulé Steam Feed Works, incorporated by George W. Soulé in 1893, which industrialized cotton and helped grow the lumber industry in the city.
 Partly due to Soulé's business, Mississippi was ranked sixth among the states in cotton seed production by the 1920s.